-- (1) Review application for completeness per submission requirements.
-A proposed submission which does not include all the required drawings and documents specified within Article VIII, § 202-34 of these regulations shall not be accepted as a complete application by the Planning Board. - (2) The Planning Board shall comply with the provisions of the State Environmental Quality Review Act (SEQR) and the Town of Woodstock Environmental Quality Review (TWEQR). - (3) Prior to taking the final action on the minor subdivision, and at least ten (10) days prior to the Public Hearing, the Planning Board shall refer the plan to the Ulster County Planning Board for their review and recommendation pursuant to Section 239-m of the New York State General Municipal Law. - (4) The Planning Board shall conduct a public hearing on the minor subdivision plat within sixty two (62) days from the time the minor subdivision application is deemed complete.
-Notice of the public hearing shall be advertised at least once in a newspaper of general circulation in the Town at least five (5) days before such hearing.
-A copy of said notice shall also be mailed to all contiguous property owners by the Administrative Assistant to the Planning Board at least ten (10) days before the opening of such hearing.
-A list of contiguous property owners shall be obtained, by the applicant, from the current tax rolls and supplied to the Administrative Assistant to the Planning Board along with addressed, stamped, business-sized envelopes for this purpose.
-Where appropriate, the Planning Board may, at its discretion, request that the list of contiguous property owners include those along any right-of-way (ROW) that will be affected by the subdivision. - (5) Within sixty-two (62) days from the close of the public hearing, the Planning Board shall act by resolution to approve, conditionally approve, or disapprove the minor subdivision, and if approved, authorize signing of the plat by the Planning Board Chair.
+(1) Review application for completeness per submission requirements.
+A proposed submission which does not include all the required drawings and documents specified within Article VIII, § 202-34 of these regulations shall not be accepted as a complete application by the Planning Board.

+(2) The Planning Board shall comply with the provisions of the State Environmental Quality Review Act (SEQR) and the Town of Woodstock Environmental Quality Review (TWEQR).

+(3) Prior to taking the final action on the minor subdivision, and at least ten (10) days prior to the Public Hearing, the Planning Board shall refer the plan to the Ulster County Planning Board for their review and recommendation pursuant to Section 239-m of the New York State General Municipal Law.

+(42) The Planning Board shall conduct a public hearing on the minor subdivision plat within sixty two (62) days from the time the minor subdivision application is deemed complete. ~~and act thereon in accordance with Town Law § 276, Subdivision 6.~~ Notice of the public hearing shall be advertised at least once in a newspaper of general circulation in the Town at least five (5) days before such hearing.
+A copy of said notice shall also be mailed to all contiguous property owners by the Clerk of the Planning Board~~Administrative Assistant to the Planning Board~~ at least ten (10) days before the opening of such hearing.
+A list of contiguous property owners shall be obtained, by the applicant, from the current tax rolls and supplied to the Clerk of the Planning Board~~Administrative Assistant to the Planning Board~~ along with addressed, stamped, business-sized envelopes for this purpose.
+Where appropriate, the Planning Board may, at its discretion, request that the list of contiguous property owners include those along any right-of-way (ROW) that will be affected by the subdivision.

+(53) Within sixty-two (62) days from the close of the public hearing, the Planning Board shall act by resolution to approve, conditionally approve, or disapprove the minor subdivision, and if approved, authorize signing of the plat by the Planning Board Chair.
 This time may be extended by mutual consent of the subdivider and the Planning Board.
 Failure of the Planning Board to act within such time shall constitute approval of the plat.

 For conditional approvals, the Planning Board shall state in writing the conditions to be met before the final subdivision plat can be signed by the Planning Board Chair.
 The applicant shall submit to the Planning Board a final plat map for signature by the Planning Board Chair.
 Such final plat shall contain plat notes describing all of the conditions of subdivision approval.
-The plat shall be signed by the Planning Board Chair if all of the conditions of approval have been satisfied.
-(6)
+The plat shall be signed by the Planning Board Chair if all of the conditions of approval have been satisfied. if approved, by the Planning Board Chair~~conditions final by the Planning Board Chair~~Upon submission of a final plat which satisfies the conditions set forth in the conditional approval, (6)